Black Cat Comics is a brick and mortar comic book shop founded by Greg Gage in Salt Lake City, Utah in 2004.

 Gage’s philosophy is one of concentrating only on comic books, and therefore allowing for a more diverse, independent friendly selection.
 The store is also local friendly, allowing shelf space for local creators on a consignment basis, and increasing awareness in local talent.
 Black Cat Comics is dedicated to making comics accessible to everyone and providing a safe space for all.

 Black Cat Comics has attracted big names in the comics industry for its annual anniversary signings.
-They also give away hundreds of prizes at the events, donated from many companies such as Black Mask Studios, Marvel Comics, Zenescope Comics, 12 Gauge Comics, Bad Ass Coffee Company, Watchtower Cafe, and many, many more.
+They also give away hundreds of prizes at the events, donated from many companies such as Black Mask Studios, Marvel Comics, Zenescope Entertainment, 12 Gauge Comics, Bad Ass Coffee Company, Watchtower Cafe, and many, many more.

-2006 City Weekly Best of Utah staff choice.
+- 2006 City Weekly Best of Utah Winner Best Comic Cats

-2013 City Weekly Best of Utah staff choice.
+- 2013 City Weekly Best of Utah Winner Best Hometown Comics Pride

 - 2014 KSL A-list Winner Best Comic Shop